gurtej154/Personal-platform-project/README.md

 # Personal Portfolio Project - Gurtej Singh

-Welcome to the repository of Personal Portfolio Project, which showcases my skills, services, projects and experiences in mulitple area's, but mostly focusing on software developement.
+Welcome to the repository of Personal Portfolio Project, which showcases my skills, services, projects, and experiences in multiple area's, but mostly focusing on software development.

 ## Table of Contents - Personal Portfolio Project